 Risa Luther (she/her) is originally from Portland, OR, thriving in the rain of the Pacific Northwest of the United States.
 She somehow found herself in the snow as a Ph.D. candidate studying biological anthropology at the University of Minnesota, though her research with non-human primates takes her around the world to warmer, albeit still rainy, climates.
 Her research examines diet among these primates and the process of tooth wear over their lifetimes in order to better understand what these patterns of change in the shape of the tooth surfaces over time can tell us about how our earliest ancestors lived.

-Teresa Mccarrell is a first generation doctoral student in her first year in the Plant and Microbial Department at the University of Minnesota.
-She previously obtained her bachelor’s in Microbiology and Cell and Molecular Biology from Oklahoma State University.
-Fascinated by microbes living in extreme environments, and the potential for life on other planets (astrobiology), Teresa would like to share information about exciting science topics that don’t receive enough media coverage by using her comic making skills.
-She hopes to inspire both the general public and potential future scientists with this science comic.
+Teresa Mccarrell is a first-generation doctoral student in her third year in the Plant and Microbial Department at the University of Minnesota, as well as a recipient of the NSF-GRFP fellowship.
+She previously obtained her bachelor’s degree in Microbiology and Cell and Molecular Biology from Oklahoma State University.
+She is fascinated by microbes living in extreme environments, and the potential for life on other planets (astrobiology).
+Teresa hopes to inform and inspire both the general public and future scientists with science communication and art.